 This island is small but the list of things to do with kids on Bonaire isn’t.

 There’s a lot to be explored on Bonaire.
 Kids can go almost anywhere that adults can go.
 If your kids are adventurous and want to get up close and personal with donkeys, iguanas, flamingos, pelicans, the fish in the sea and most of all with the water, this is the island for you!
 Looking for more things to do with kids on Bonaire?
-Watch this space for more suggestions in the future, and check my Top Ten List for ideas that may be kid friendly.
+Watch this space for more suggestions in the future, and check our Top Ten List for other kid-friendly activities and ideas.

 For years only two windsurf schools and places to rent gear on Bonaire existed: Enter Dunkerbeck Pro Center!

 Sorobon Beach Resort, the only hotel on Lac Bay, is now home to a small scale windsurf school and rental shop.
 The other two windsurf shops on Bonaire,Jibe City and Bonaire Windsurf Place, are direct competitors and next door neighbors right on Lac Bay.